GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 for error messages.

-Obviously, some symbols like the `@stencil` decorator will have to be either changed or an alternative has to be offered, since we do not want loading of the input gtscript file to already trigger a compilation and though we might want to give default arguments to the backend in the decorator we want to be able to override them on the CLI.
+Obviously, some symbols like the `@stencil` decorator will have to be either changed or an alternative has to be offered, since we do not want loading of the input GTScript file to already trigger a compilation and though we might want to give default arguments to the backend in the decorator we want to be able to override them on the CLI.